 Some where down the river a ducks quack sounded a little too much like laughter.

 Everybody loves cake, even the Dutch.
 Maybe this explains why they combined it with one of the other things they are famous for (and I’m not talking about cheese, tulips or an open view towards sexuality).
 The resulting combination is the kind of cake that would be ill advised to serve at any children’s birthday party unless you wanted to keep the normally hyperactive mini humans very quiet and docile for the whole day.
 It is the kind of cake that can be purchased in Dutch coffee shops where (despite the misleading name) coffee is not actually the main product they sell.
-I’m talking about cannabis cake, other wise known as space cake.
+I’m talking about cannabis cake, otherwise known as space cake.

-I had tried space cake myself once before when a friend wanted test subjects for his baking (I don’t think he was following a Jamie Oliver recipe).
-I found main side effect of space cake to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
+I have tried space cake myself once before when a friend wanted test subjects for his baking.
+I found the main side effect of space cake to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
 It made me recommend a very dull movie to a few friends as the most hilarious thing I had ever seen (upon my second ‘space cake free’ viewing I realized my mistake).